codelibs/logana/python/ranking/README.md

 Loganary Ranking
 ================

-Loganary is Python Library that provides features for Learning To Rank.
+Loganary Ranking is Python Library for Logana, which provides features for Learning To Rank.

-## Install Logana Python Library
+## Install Logana Ranking

     $ pip install loganary-ranking